Main content

 *Lauren Jirak (lauren.e.jirak@emory.edu) should be listed as your Law School academic advisor on all ISSS e-forms.

-• You cannot start work without your new, CPT I-20.
-Doing so will jeopardize your immigration status and Emory Law School enrollment.
+• You cannot start work (including orientation or training) without your new, CPT I-20.
+Doing so will jeopardize your immigration status and Emory University School of Law enrollment.

 IF YOU HAVE TWO SUMMER POSITIONS: If you have two opportunities during your first summer working or volunteering, you only will need to register for Law 574 once, but you will need to complete two CPT authorization requests with ISSS – one for each employer.